Light of the Rockies FAQ’s

 Which kinds of therapy do your counselors offer?

-Many of our therapists counsel from a wide variety of psychologically sound theories, and do not hold to just one theory for all counseling needs.
+We believe each client is different and therapy is not one size fits all.
+Many of our therapists counsel from a wide variety of psychologically sound theories and do not hold to just one theory for all counseling needs.

 - Emotionally Focused Therapy (EFT)